This article has been updated to reflect the current state of the COVID-19 vaccine, with numbers and approvals accurate as of Dec. 16, 2020.

 Employee Objections Have Limits

-Even with official guidance, there will be people who object to receiving a vaccine.
+If the government vaccinates its essential workers, it becomes more difficult to argue against requiring HVAC technicians receive a vaccine, Klaber said.
+Still, some will object.
 There are only two legitimate reasons for granting an exemption under Title VII of the Civil Rights Act.
 One is a medical concern.
 This might include pregnancy or an existing autoimmune issue.

 The other cause of exemption is a “sincerely held religious belief.”
 Kevin Troutman, an attorney with Fisher Phillips, said this goes beyond a philosophical objection to this vaccine or vaccines in general.